By Sanjay Raja and Antony Farrow

 Investigations are The Long Pole

-Whether you have an existing SIEM, or you are looking to accelerate and improve the accuracy of your threat detection capabilities, adding an XDR can improve your overall security operations by improving accuracy and contextualized correlation.
+Whether you have an existing SIEM solution, or you are looking to accelerate and improve the accuracy of your threat detection capabilities, adding an XDR can improve your overall security operations by improving accuracy and contextualized correlation.
 Since behavioral and identity analytics are built into Gurucul’s DNA, the platform can detect and prioritize the early stages of any advanced attack well before it progresses to competition.

 The challenge that most security teams face is the ability to cut through the noise and get to an actual incident as quickly as possible.
 This is where security teams not only lament the number of alerts but also the amount of wasted effort chasing false positives and isolated events.
-Reducing the amount of noise the SIEM generates requires a platform that provides a high level of accuracy because it learns and adapts to an organization’s unique characteristics.
+Reducing the amount of noise the SIEM solution generates requires a platform that provides a high level of accuracy because it learns and adapts to an organization’s unique characteristics.

 An Example of Why Validation of the Attack is Important

 Take a typical phishing or spear phishing attack.
 Spear phishing is the most common way for a successful initial comprise that subsequently results in a threat actor gaining access to an environment.